zachwiseit/Ticket-Lifecycle-Examples/README.md

 </p>
 <p>
 13  Under "Open a New Ticket"
-    Now fill out the form as seen below with the email address and name of a cliant that you created earlier.
+    Now fill out the form as seen below with the email address and name of a client that you created earlier.
 <p>
 <img <img width="1440" alt="TTL_13" src="https://github.com/user-attachments/assets/0991caf7-2d36-405f-9622-cfe61b8d0811" />
 </p>
 <p>
 14 This is an example of what a Ticket could be for a bank.
-   Afte you have filled out everything click "Create Ticket" at the bottom.
+   After you have filled out everything click "Create Ticket" at the bottom.
 <p>
 <img <img width="1440" alt="TTL_14" src="https://github.com/user-attachments/assets/b98dd63e-83c1-45c9-8cac-633126356cc1" />
 </p>
 <p>
 15 The screen will change to this notifying you the ticket was created and sent to the support team.
-   We will now go back as a Help Desk Agent and reveiw this ticket.
+   We will now go back as a Help Desk Agent and review this ticket.
 <p>
 <img <img width="1440" alt="TTL_15" src="https://github.com/user-attachments/assets/cf40919c-a072-46d9-b874-ba2434e156f6" />
 </p>